schibsted/sdk-js-event-tracking-contrib/README.md

 The following options can be set:

 `pageType` - The type of page ('Page', 'Article', 'Application', 'Community', 'Service').
 Should always be a valid Activitystreams 2.0 object type. (http://www.w3.org/TR/2015/WD-activitystreams-vocabulary-20150129/)

-`provider` - If you want to input meta to the provider field of the generated event, you can do so by passing an object to this property.

 `respectDoNotTrack` - If you want the tracking script to respect users who have set the doNotTrack flag, please set this option to `true`.
 Otherwise, the doNotTrack flag will not be respected.